davidofferman/hugo-bin/README.md

 > [Hugo](https://gohugo.io/) is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

+## Version

+The major and minor versions will match Hugo's version number, but the patch number may not match. hugo-bin may release patched versions between hugo releases.

 ## Install